Written by: Bill Hite, CEO of Munich-based Hull Speed Associates and strategic partner of Lombard Global, Inc.

 Another factor to consider is the expenses of software packages.
 Changing from a national to an international company means finding ways to streamline document and paperwork processing.
 Investing in document management software like FilecenterDMS.com can really help this transition across borders, but the cost of this product will then also need to be factored into operational expenses, alongside any other software that will need an international use.

 Marketing expenses – and strategy – are also important to consider upfront.
 The classic mistake that many American companies make is repeating a winning marketing strategy from the U.S. in other countries.
 While there are countries such as the U.K. and the Netherland that lean towards a U.S.-style of marketing such as cold-calling, direct mail, and E-mail campaigns, there are others, like Germany, where such marketing programs are not accepted and sometimes illegal.
 Without some advance consideration, you will more than likely waste good money on fruitless efforts.
+Incorporating an SEO SaaS strategy could potentially yield some good ROI as it boosts your site’s ranking on Google searches.

 In summary, when planning and budgeting for your expansion abroad, take enough time to ensure you have covered all items which could have a material impact on your budget.
 The more research and homework you do during the beginning stages of your planning, the more likely you are to produce an accurate outcome.